jsumners/pandoc_resume/resume.md

 **Knock**

+:    *Senior Software Engineer, May 2020 – March 2022*
-:   *Software Engineer, May 2018 – Present*
+:   *Software Engineer, May 2018 – May 2020*

-    I am a backend systems software engineer specializing in Node.js based development.
+    I was backend software engineer specializing in Node.js based development with JavaScript.
 In this position I:

-    - Build and maintain the frameworks our backend services are built upon
+    - Built and maintained the frameworks the backend services were built upon
-    - Work with project manager, designers, and frontend engineers to build products to solve business needs
+    - Worked with project managers, designers, and frontend engineers to build RESTful services to solve business needs, including modeling data to be stored in MySQL databases
-    - Stay abreast of changes in our technology stack to keep us updated with the latest security updates
+    - Stayed abreast of changes in the technology stack to keep it updated with the latest security advisories
-    - Provide guidance to our devops for the requirements our backend systems need for deployment
+    - Provided guidance to our devops for the requirements our backend systems needed for deployment
+    - Developed and maintained the Docker images used for deploying services
+    - Built RESTful services to integrate internal and third party data
+    - Built a resilent webhook ingestion system atop Fastify, AWS SQS, and AWS Lambda with Go
+    - Implemented eventing between services with AWS Lambda and AWS SQS
+    - Lead a weekly cross team open meeting that gave backend engineers space to discuss their work and discovered challenges
+    - Mentored junior engineers and peers
+    - Assisted with interviewing to hire new backend engineers that would be a culture and talent fit for the team

 **Clayton State University (Technology Infrastructure)**